Ponderings, Musings, and observations

 The First Stone

-“Let him who is without sin among you, be the first to cast the first stone at her.”
+“Let him who is without sin among you, be the first to cast the first stone at hA golden Iraqi mosque with two towers and a dome.er.”
 John 8:7.
 These are words to live by for almost any human being and were ascribed in the Bible telling of an angry Mob ready to stone a woman for adultery.
 The verse is a caution to those men who had worked themselves into a frenzy to stamp out their own misdeeds by calling attention to another.
 Something that is incredibly relative at this time of intense greed around the world.

 The creation of commotion to deflect blame and winning at all costs is gut wrenching to most of us and many are throwing their arms up in despair when it comes to whom they should be believing.
 I dare say that insecurity is by design and something we all need to recognize before it becomes our downfall.